 The main idea behind the Profit Curve is compound growth, sometimes referred to as the eighth wonder of the world.
 Compound growth is the reason that the Profit Curve is, well, a curve, as opposed to a line.
 It means that the growth of your profit in any stock increases each time the stock moves higher.

 For example, let’s say you buy a stock and watch it double.
 Great!
 You now have a 100% profit.
 Now assume your stock works its way still higher, doubling again.
 After your second double, your profit expands, not to 200%, but to 300%.
 A third doubling would yield a 700% profit.
 And a fourth would give you a whopping 1,500% profit.

 It’s not impossible to attain these huge profits.
-Dozens of stocks have grown many-fold in the last year, despite all the pandemic-related ups and downs.
+Dozens of stocks have grown many-fold in the last year, despite all the pandemic-related ups and downs, including the frightening growth stock sell-off in the 10 days since the Omicron variant surfaced around the globe.
 Over time, the market provides a never-ending stream of opportunities for aggressive growth stock investors like you.
 You just have to have the guts to stick with your winners.

 How long do you typically hold onto your stocks?
 Tell us about your strategy in the comments below.